Anshojha/100_Days_Code_Challenge/README.md

 6. I am requesting vistors to suggest or advice me to increase the productivity during the challenge.
 7. If I ever have to take a break longer than a day (because of Sem Exams , sickness , etc).
 I will cover up for those days by adding 1 extra days to the challenge on top of covering up for that perticular .
 8. I will also keep on updating in [Logs.md]().
+9. During exams I can prepare for the exam

 # 🌐  My Socials to connect